phantodev/phantodev/README.md

 I'm Eduardo Burko a.k.a Phantoxe .
 I'm a developer websites, mobile apps.
 Currently my stack is:

-💻 Web front-end development with ReactJs and Vue3<br/>
+💻 Web front-end development with ReactJs<br/>
+💻 Web back-end development with NODEJs<br/>
-📱 Mobile applications for Android and iOS with React Native and Ionic<br/>
+📱 Mobile applications for Android and iOS with React Native<br/>
-💾 Database: Firebase (Cloud Firestore/Real Time)
+💾 Database: Firebase (Cloud Firestore/Real Time - NOSQL) or SUPABASE (PostgreSQL)

 But, I also used it in projects: